 Basis and Purpose.
-The statutory authority for this regulation includes but is not limited to 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
 The purpose of this regulation is to prohibit on-premises consumption of alcohol beverages during any time prohibited by law.